-IN MAY the Trailstar completed eleven consecutive nights under the stars crossing Scotland in the 2017 TGO Challenge because, for whatever unfathomable reasons, I had this notion that the challenge would be more of a proper crossing, a purer crossing almost, if this sorry soul was to camp all the way.
+IN MAY I used the Trailstar on eleven consecutive nights under the stars crossing Scotland in the 2017 TGO Challenge because, for whatever unfathomable reasons, I had this notion that the challenge would be more of a proper crossing, a purer crossing almost, if this sorry soul was to camp all the way.

 Mr McDonald’s question was this: “What was the most valuable piece of kit on the challenge?”

 But, while good socks and zinc oxide tape are important and are equipment, the accolade of most important piece of gear must go to the Troookstar, which was the real hero of the crossing.
-It was used on the 2016 challenge, but for only five nights and only two nights consecutively.
-It’s had about 25 nights of use over the past year – but it was the eleven uninterrupted nights in May 2017 that made me an even bigger fan of this Mountain Laurel Design tent, tarp or whatever you want to call it, than I was before.
-And better equipped to comment about it.
+On the 2016 challenge, I had used it for only five nights and only two nights consecutively.
+It’s had about 25 nights of use over the past year – but it was the eleven uninterrupted nights in May that made me an even bigger fan of Mountain Laurel Design’s tent, tarp or whatever you want to call it, than I was before.
+And after a long continuous use of it in foul weather, better equipped to comment about it.

-My commitment to the Troookstar was confirmed in spring when my Hilleberg Akto, which had sat on a shelf for a country year, was sold via eBay to a chap in Glasgow.
+My commitment to the Troookstar was confirmed in spring when my Hilleberg Akto, which had sat on my equipment shelf for a country year, was sold via eBay to a chap in Glasgow.

 As much as the Akto is vaunted for being robust, it still shakes, rattles and rolls in a strong wind.
 Not that it will crumble or fold, but my problem with the hoop design was that it was not aerodynamic and catches the gusts, which in turn vibrates the structure of the tent – not to mention its square-shaped vented ends.
 And, compared with the Trailstar, it is cramped in there.

+My other difficulty with the Akto was feeding the carbon hoop through the sleeve – what a fiddly procedure and again getting it out the next morning.
 The Akto was bought to replace a Robert Saunders Backpacker S, that was purchased in the late seventies and last used in 2013, although it remains serviceable.
-The Saunders tent has no hoops or abrupt edges that irritate the wind, just an aerodynamic shape that sheds the wind – much like the Trailstar, just without the cavernous space inside.
+The Saunders tent has no hoops or abrupt edges that irritate the wind, just an aerodynamic shape that sheds the wind – much like the Trailstar – just without the cavernous space inside.

 At the stony riverside, one tent peg bent under the force of trying to get a hold in the ground, which was harder than you would expect in Scotland – after a prolonged dry spell – and the other five main pegs were at best only five inches into the ground, with plenty of spare peg protruding.
 When the wind altered direction and brought with it heavy rain the simplest and quickest solution was to drop the doorway and pull the cover in on itself and peg it down – leaving one of the walking poles to suffer the wrath of the elements.